A 20-question interview with editor-in-chief of ‘The Steeple Times’ Matthew Steeples

 Kerry Katona was considered unacceptable in 2007.
 Who or what is unacceptable in 2016?

 Aside from Donald Trump and Theresa May, all members of ‘The Club’ that controls what goes on in Britain.
 Their number includes Sir Elton John and his ghastly titleless husband, Sir Cliff Richard, Alexa Chung, Stephen Fry, Graham Norton, Piers Morgan, Jonathan Ross and Chris Evans.
-For good measure, I’d also add that Dawn Ward is pretty unacceptable too and so is James Stunt.
+For good measure, I’d also add that Dawn Ward is pretty unacceptable too.

 Tony Blair misses being Prime Minister.
 What do you miss most in your life?